-A short term loan is a loan that is scheduled for repayment within 1 year.
-The timeline is not set in stone, and some lending companies view a period of less than 2 years as short term.
+A short-term loan is a loan that is scheduled for repayment within 1 year.
+The timeline is not set in stone, and some lending companies view a period of fewer than 2 years as short term.

-Short term loans work the same as other term loans (medium and long), but with a short repayment period.
-A lump sum is given up front and the borrower has to pay this sum back within the given time period.
+Short-term loans work the same as other term loans (medium and long), but with a short repayment period.
+A lump sum is given upfront and the borrower has to pay this sum back within the given time period.
 The only difference is the repayment period, which is usually within one year.
 Repayments are usually every week as opposed to every two weeks or once a month as with other loans.
-And the fees are higher than other types of loan paid over a longer time period.
-Short term loans are a very simple investment product, with an upfront lump sum and a scheduled repayment period over the next year.
+And the fees are higher than other types of loans paid over a longer time period.
+Short-term loans are a very simple investment product, with an upfront lump sum and a scheduled repayment period over the next year.

 Short term loans can be processed within one day through reputable online lenders.
 For those with a less than excellent credit history who need money quickly, short-term loans are a good option.
 Lenders will often prefer cash flow than credit history when assessing a short-term loan application.
 But the rate of interest on the loan will certainly take into account the credit history, along with other criteria.